rgmejiagroup/HaciendaOps/docs/tutorials/update-tool.md

 ## Prerequisites

-* An existing database with tasks
+* An existing database with tools
 * Access to a command line or Postman
     * This tutorial uses Postman, but can use the command line to make the necessary REST API calls.